To reduce the use of potable water for irrigation, which of the following factors should be taken into consideration?

 An owner of newly acquired land wants to design a building that uses materials that have minimal impact on the environment.
 Which of the following strategies would help achieve this goal?

-Which of the following energy end-use types offer the greatest opportunity for energy consumption reduction in new commercial office building?
+Which of the following elements will reduce energy consumption in a commercial building?

 Which of the following options is a source of Scope 1 greenhouse gas emissions?